MattMckenzy/Homehook/README.md

 # Credits

-Big thanks to everyone at the Home Assistant team for their great work!
+Big thanks to everyone at the Jellyfin, Emby and Home Assistant teams for their great work!

 # Donate